Generated upper Salmon River canyon and valley scene near Salmon, Idaho, not an exact location photo

 The strongest base for gauge checks, supplies, and upper-river public-access planning.

-BLM Upper Salmon River corridor
+BLM Upper Salmon River area

 Use BLM access, ramp, and minimum-impact guidance for the Salmon-to-North Fork area.

-North Fork corridor
+North Fork area

 A useful downstream planning reference when flows and public access line up for a longer day.